qemus/virtiso/readme.md

   It contains every AMD64 driver the official image has, and even the .MSI installer, so there is zero loss of functionality.

-  See also [Virtiso x86](https://github.com/qemus/virtiso-x86/) if you need 32-bit drivers and [Virtiso ARM](https://github.com/qemus/virtiso-arm/) for the ARM drivers.
+  See also [Virtiso x86](https://github.com/qemus/virtiso-x86/) if you need x86 drivers and [Virtiso ARM](https://github.com/qemus/virtiso-arm/) for ARM64 drivers.

 # Disclaimer